 Metronidazole Capsules 375 mg are contraindicated in patients with a prior history of hypersensitivity to metronidazole or other nitroimidazole derivatives.

-In patients with trichomoniasis, Metronidazole Capsules 375 mg is contraindicated during the first trimester of pregnancy. (see PRECAUTIONS.)
+In patients with trichomoniasis, Metronidazole Capsules 375 mg are contraindicated during the first trimester of pregnancy (see PRECAUTIONS).

 Psychotic Reaction with Disulfiram

 Use of oral metronidazole is associated with psychotic reactions in alcoholic patients who were using disulfiram concurrently.
 Do not administer metronidazole to patients who have taken disulfiram within the last two weeks (see PRECAUTIONS, Drug Interactions).

 Use of oral metronidazole is associated with a disulfiram-like reaction to alcohol, including abdominal cramps, nausea, vomiting, headaches, and flushing.
 Discontinue consumption of alcohol or products containing propylene glycol during and for at least three days after therapy with metronidazole (see PRECAUTIONS, Drug Interactions).